PNG-UNITsims: Halo clustering response to primordial non-Gaussianities as a function of mass: Theory

 However, different values of \fnl may produce the same signal depending on the value of the bias parameter \bp as they are perfectly degenerate.
 This issue has already been discussed in the literature \citep{Barreira_2022}.

-The parameter \bp, by definition, represents the response of the abundance of haloes to the presence of perturbations in the primordial potential $\phi$.
-As local-PNG induces a mixing between the long-wavelength and short-wavelength perturbations (\autoref{eq:potential_local_png}), in the context of peak-background split theory \citep{Kaiser_1984,Bardeen_1986}, it can be demonstrated that \bp can be thought also as the response of the number density of haloes to a rescaling of the amplitude of the primordial power spectrum \citep{Desjacques_2018,Barreira_2022b}:
+The parameter \bp, by definition, represents the response of the abundance of halos to the presence of perturbations in the primordial potential $\phi$.
+As local PNG induces a mixing between the long-wavelength and short-wavelength perturbations (\autoref{eq:potential_local_png}), in the context of peak-background split theory \citep{Kaiser_1984,Bardeen_1986} it can be demonstrated that \bp can be thought of also as the response of the number density of halos to a rescaling of the amplitude of the primordial power spectrum \citep{Desjacques_2018,Barreira_2022b}:

-Where $\bar{n}_h$ is the mean number of haloes and $\mathcal{A}_s$ is the amplitude of the primordial scalar perturbations.
-Then, if an universal mass function is assumed, then one can derive a theoretical prediction for the value of \bp \citep{Dalal_2008,Slosar_2008,Desjacques_2018}:
+where $\bar{n}_h$ is the mean number of halos and $\mathcal{A}_s$ is the amplitude of the primordial scalar perturbations.
+Then, if a universal mass function is assumed, one can derive a theoretical prediction for the value of \bp \citep{Dalal_2008,Slosar_2008,Desjacques_2018}:

-Here, $\delta_c$ is the density threshold for the spherical collapse and it is given by $\delta_c = 1.686$ and $p$ may take different values depending on the population of objects under consideration.
-By assuming an universal mass function, then $p=1$ for all tracers of the matter distribution \citep{Dalal_2008,Slosar_2008}.
-This is what is usually called {\it universality relation}.
+Here, $\delta_c = 1.686$ is the density threshold for the spherical collapse, and $p$ may take different values depending on the population of objects under consideration.
+By assuming a universal mass function, then $p=1$ for all tracers of the matter distribution \citep{Dalal_2008,Slosar_2008}.
+This expression with $p=1$ is usually called the universality relation for \bp (noted as the universality relation hereafter).

 Recent studies have shown that this relation does not always accurately describe the scale-dependent bias.
-For instance, \citet{Slosar_2008} argued that for haloes that have recently undergone a major merger process, \bp is better described by $2\delta_c(b_1 -1.6)$, while \citet{Barreira_2020} showed that for galaxies selected by their stellar mass, the relation with $b_1$ is better described by $2\delta_c (b_1 -0.5)$.
-Moreover, \bp may depend not only on the mass of the halo (through $b_1$) but also on other properties, such as the halo concentration \citep{Lazeyras_2023,Fondi_2023}.
+For instance, \citet{Slosar_2008} argued that for halos that have recently undergone a major merger process, \bp is better described by $2\delta_c(b_1 -1.6)$, while \citet{Barreira_2020} showed that for galaxies selected by their stellar mass, the relation with $b_1$ is better described by $2\delta_c (b_1 -0.5)$.
+Moreover, \bp may depend not only on the halo mass (through $b_1$) but also on other properties such as the halo concentration \citep{Lazeyras_2023,Fondi_2023}.